leitao/containers/README.md

    	  every containment feature supported by the upstream kernel

  * LXD
-	- LXD, called "lex‐dee", is a container "hypervisor" and a new user experience for LXC.
+	- LXD, called *lex‐dee*, is a container "hypervisor" and a new user experience for LXC.
 	  LXD is built on top of LXC to provide a new, better user experience.